 Porokeratosis (linear, Mibelli, plantar, ptychotropica) in Adult

-Linear porokeratosis is an uncommon variant that presents in infancy or early childhood as unilateral lesions contained within the lines of Blaschko.
+Linear porokeratosis: An uncommon variant that presents in infancy or early childhood as unilateral lesions contained within the lines of Blaschko.
 A less-common generalized form affects multiple extremities as well as the trunk.
+Recently, mutations in the mevalonate kinase pathway have been identified in linear porokeratosis and are thought to be the pathogenetic basis of this disorder.
 The linear variant of porokeratosis has the highest potential of malignant transformation of all porokeratoses, with cutaneous squamous cell carcinoma (SCC) being the most frequently associated malignancy.

-Porokeratosis palmaris et plantaris disseminata is an autosomal dominant inherited genodermatosis presenting in adolescence or young adulthood.
+Porokeratosis palmaris et plantaris disseminata (plantar porokeratosis): An autosomal dominant inherited genodermatosis presenting in adolescence or young adulthood.
 Initial lesions first appear on the palms and soles as small, uniform hyperkeratotic lesions with characteristic leading ridge with a longitudinal furrow.
 Subsequent lesions spread to involve other areas of the body, including non-sun-exposed sites as well as the mucous membranes.
 Males are affected twice as often as females.

-Porokeratosis ptychotropica is a rare variant that has been reported in adults.
+Porokeratosis ptychotropica: A rare variant that has been reported in adults.
 Most reported cases have been in males.
 Giant plaques with a verrucous surface may be seen on the buttocks.
 It has been reported to coexist with porokeratosis of Mibelli.

 Q82.8 – Other specified congenital malformations of skin